New York says good riddance to native son Donald Trump

 Catherine Griffin cried tears of joy outside with one of her two kids, telling AFP: "I'm happy that Trump has gone from our lives, hopefully forever."

 "Having a little normalcy back in our lives, and my kids being able to see a decent human being in charge again -- that just makes me happy for the day," the 47-year-old said.

-Hundreds of people gathered outside Trump Tower, as large crowds at Brooklyn's Grand Army Plaza -- in a nod to the outgoing president's "You're fired!" catchphrase from his days hosting The Apprentice -- chanted: "Trump got fired!"
+Hundreds of people gathered outside Trump Tower, while large crowds at Brooklyn's Grand Army Plaza -- in a nod to the outgoing president's "You're fired!" catchphrase from his days hosting The Apprentice reality show -- chanted: "Trump got fired!"

 Thousands more began amassing at Times Square and Columbus Circle, where a demonstration to protect the integrity of ballot tallying turned into a giant party.